xdamman/TypingMyFirstWords/README.md

 	# 0.3t stands for 0.3s at the end of the sequence for silence detection
 	# 0.2% is the threshold to detect a silence

-Now, you should have a bunch of `output00x.wav` in your directory that you can just rename with the name of the word, then make sure you move them to the `sounds/$voice/words/` directory and you are good to go.
+Now, you should have a bunch of `output00x.wav` in your working directory.
+Rename them with the name of the corresponding word, then make sure you move them to the `sounds/$voice/words/` directory and that those words are listed in the `words[]` array in `settings.json`.

 ---